 - MAC address deploys mechanisms like randomization and MAC filtering to avert the undesirable access of hackers and intruders that disturbs the network security.

 While the IP address is the heart of a network connection, the MAC address serves its brain.
 Thus, both of these are equally essential for a network.
 Both these addresses working together preserve the integrity of a network.
+We hope that now you have the answer to what is a MAC address.
 Furthermore, a MAC address is the latest tool that would meet network requirements and raise its standards in the years to come.